Niseko Ski Fields

 - Niseko Hanazono Resort – Looking across to Hano One Quad Lift.

-Grand Hirafu Ski Resort is accessed each morning by the Pension Woody Note bus which will deliver guests to any one of the three Hirafu starting lifts: Hirafu Gondola, Ace Quad (Centre Four), and Ace Family Pair.
-Return is by FREE Hirafu shuttle bus (Grey Color) which drops guests at the pension door, Bus Stop 2.
+Grand Hirafu Ski Resort is accessed each morning by the FREE Pension Woody Note bus which will deliver guests to any one of the three Hirafu starting lifts: Hirafu Gondola, Hirafu Welcome Center (Centre Four), and Ace Family Pair.
+Toshio San will pick up at the Hirafu Welcome Center at 17:00 Beer Time Bus or return is by Hirafu shuttle bus which drops guests at the pension door.

 Hanazono Ski Resort is accessed by FREE shuttle bus (Bright Blue) with pick up and return to the door, at Bus Stop 2.

-Hanazono may also be accessed by ski/snowboard from Hirafu which is often quicker than by shuttle bus.
+(Please note that for the 2020/21 Winter Season this bus stop is at The Hirafu Intersection) Hanazono may also be accessed by ski/snowboard from Hirafu which is often quicker than by shuttle bus.
 Keep in mind that while all the Niseko United Ski Resorts meet at the top of Mount Annupuri the distance between them at the base of the mountain is considerable.

 Moiwa Ski Resort is the fifth field serviced by a FREE shuttle bus.
 The Moiwa bus leaves from the Hirafu Intersection bus stop at the junction of Momiji Zaka and Highway 343 (at the top of the Pension Woody Note street).
 Less than three minutes walk even with ski gear.
 Moiwa may also be accessed by ski/snowboard for all but beginners, but, the ski home is for expert skiers/snowboarders with full avalanche equipment only, and then only if Gate 6 is open.